with Jane Reilly

 Could you tell us how you got interested and involved in the world of artificial intelligence?

 I guess from a young age, I was always really interested in data and finding patterns, connections, and correlations between things.
-When I finished my primary degree, then I worked in industry for a little while, and then I went back into academia and I got a fantastic opportunity to join a research group in NUI Maynooth University.
+When I finished my primary degree, then I worked in the industry for a little while, and then I went back into academia and I got a fantastic opportunity to join a research group in NUI Maynooth University.

 We were pioneering some really innovative technologies and implementations of artificial intelligence and machine learning in the area of computation and facial expression analysis.
 What we were looking at there was classifying facial expressions in terms of emotions.
 So –identifying was someone happy, were they sad, were they angry, and then how happy were they or how sad were they.